Greg Joseph still has coach's support despite Vikings leading league in missed kicks

 A tortured fan base still wincing 23 years after Gary Anderson's miss watched for eight seasons as poor Mike Zimmer was tormented annually from Blair Walsh's 27-yard duck hook in the 2015 playoffs to Daniel Carlson's triple-shank Lambeau latte in 2018 to Greg Joseph's last-second chip-shot miss that dropped last year's Vikings to 0-2 and became the beginning of the end of Zim's Purple employment.

 Through five games a year ago, Joseph had three misses.
 The Vikings were 2-3.
-This year, Joseph has three misses in his last two games.
-The Vikings are 2-0 in those games with Joseph winning NFC Special Teams Player of the Week in a game in which he went 5-for-5 but still missed a PAT that kept the Saints within a field goal in the closing minutes.
+This year, Joseph has three misses in his past two games.
+The Vikings are 2-0 in those games with Joseph winning NFC special teams player of the week in a game in which he went 5-for-5 on field goals but still missed a PAT that kept the Saints within a field goal in the closing minutes.

-Last year, Joseph was 7 of 9 on kicks of 50 yards or more.
+Last year, Joseph was seven of nine on kicks of 50 yards or more.
 The Vikings finished 8-9.
-This year, Joseph is 1 of 5 with a blocked kick from 50-plus.
+This year, Joseph is one of five with a blocked kick from 50-plus.
 Yet the Vikings keep winning as head exorcist, er, coach Kevin O'Connell keeps smiling and slinging holy water on his kicker.

-"My confidence in Greg will not waver," O'Connell said Monday, a day Joseph went 0 of 2 from 50-plus.
-He's missed five kicks overall this season, going 8 of 12 on field goals and 11 of 12 on PATs.
+"My confidence in Greg will not waver," O'Connell said Monday, a day Joseph went 0-for- 2 from 50-plus.
+He's missed five kicks overall this season, going eight of 12 on field goals and 11 of 12 on PATs.

 Wins have a way of curing or at least covering up everything that losses and 29-29 ties against the Packers don't.